wincsw/ENGG1340-Project-Group-188/README.md

   Coding element:
   - Data structures for storing game status

-    Data structures will be used to store the game status components (e.g. the player status, the cards in the item pack).
+    Data structure of `array` will be used to store the game status components (e.g. the player status, the number of a specific item in the item pack).

   - File input/output